ibm-cloud-docs/containers/cs_istio_update.md

     {: pre}

 1. Review the changes that are in each version in the [Istio add-on change log](/docs/containers?topic=containers-istio-changelog).

-1. If you are upgrading from version 1.11 to version 1.12 and your Istio components were provisioned at version 1.10 or earlier:

-    1. Run the command to get the details of your mutating webhook configurations.
-        ```sh
-        kubectl get mutatingwebhookconfigurations
-        ```
-        {: pre}

-        Example output

-        ```sh
-        NAME                     WEBHOOKS   AGE
-        istio-sidecar-injector   5          32m
-        ```
-        {: screen}

-    1. In the output, find the `istio-sidecar-injector` and review the **WEBHOOKS** column.
-If there are 5 or more webhooks, run the following command to delete the additional webhooks.

-        ```sh
-        kubectl delete mutatingwebhookconfigurations istio-sidecar-injector && kubectl rollout restart deploy addon-istio-operator -n ibm-operators
-        ```
-        {: pre}

-        Example output

-        ```sh
-        mutatingwebhookconfiguration.admissionregistration.k8s.io "istio-sidecar-injector" deleted
-        ```
-        {: screen}

-    1. Check that the additional webhooks were deleted.
-Get the details of your mutating webhook configurations and verify that there are 4 `istio-sidecar-injector` webhooks.

-        ```sh
-        kubectl get mutatingwebhookconfigurations
-        ```
-        {: pre}

-        Example output

-        ```sh
-        NAME                     WEBHOOKS   AGE
-        istio-sidecar-injector   4          60s
-        ```
-        {: screen}

-    1. Run the command to get the details of your validating webhook configuration.

-        ```sh
-        kubectl get validatingwebhookconfigurations
-        ```
-        {: pre}

-        Example output

-        ```txt
-        NAME                           WEBHOOKS   AGE
-        istio-validator-istio-system   2          66s
-        istiod-istio-system            1          31m
-        ```
-        {: screen}

-    1. Review the output.
-If the `istiod-istio-system` webhook is listed, run the following command to delete it.

-        ```sh
-        kubectl delete ValidatingWebhookConfiguration istiod-istio-system
-        ```
-        {: pre}

-        Example output

-        ```sh
-        validatingwebhookconfiguration.admissionregistration.k8s.io "istiod-istio-system" deleted
-        ```
-        {: screen}

-    1. Verify that the `istiod-istio-system` webhook is no longer listed.

-        ```sh
-        kubectl get validatingwebhookconfigurations
-        ```
-        {: pre}

-        Example output

-        ```sh
-        NAME                           WEBHOOKS   AGE
-        istio-validator-istio-system   2          2m
-        ```
-        {: screen}

 1. Update the Istio add-on.
     ```sh